Dome of the Rock

 The Temple Mount square is built on a hill that, in Jewish tradition, is identified as the Moriah Mountains, the most sacred place for the Jewish people. where the creation of the world began and where the sacrifice of Yitzhak took place.

 Above the foundation stone that was in the Holy of Holies in the Temple.
-For most of the First Temple period, the Ark of the Covenant was placed in it, until King Josiah ordered the Ark to be kept in a hiding place that King Solomon had prepared in the temple, lest it fall near the Gentiles when the temple be destroyed and since then in all periods of the Second Temple (until today ) – Drinking stone in the Holy of Holies without the cupboard.
+For most of the First Temple period, the Ark of the Covenant was placed in it, until King Josiah ordered the Ark to be kept in a hiding place that King Solomon had prepared in the temple, lest it falls near the Gentiles when the temple is destroyed and since then in all periods of the Second Temple (until today ) – Drinking stone in the Holy of Holies without the cupboard.

 On this stone, the High Priest would have burned the incense he had burned at the Most Holy on Yom Kippur, and even the bloodshed on the Most Holy that day was on this stone.